icesat2py/icepyx/HARMONY_MIGRATION_NOTES.md

 Harmony is a major breaking change, so we'll be releasing it in Icepyx v2.

 We know the community wants to break the API in some other ways, so we want to include those in v2 as well!

-* Some of Icepyx's Query functionality is already served by earthaccess; refactor or replace the `Query` class?
-* ?

 Jessica is currently determining who can help work on these changes, and what that looks like. *If you, the Harmony/ECS migration developer, identify opportunities to easily replace portions of Icepyx with _earthaccess_